BIM October 09, 2025

 Many of these recommendations may seem somewhat generic, but their usefulness is not to be underestimated:

-• Try to analyze past clashes to see if there is some sort of pattern to be found, making it possible to deal with the root of some clashes instead of fixing the clashes themselves over and over again.
+• Trying to analyze past clashes to see if there is some sort of pattern to be found, making it possible to deal with the root of some clashes instead of fixing the clashes themselves over and over again.

 • Clash detection software with competent integration capabilities is preferable for all users, as it greatly simplifies the process of clash detection and the extraction of the results.